twhl-community/halflife-unified-sdk/docs/features/json-system.md

 For example an invalid `Name` value results in this error being shown:
 ```
-[json] [error] Error validating JSON "/Sections/1" with value "{"Color":"255 160 0","Name":"foo"}": no subschema has succeeded, but one of them is required to validate
+[sv] [json] [error] Error validating JSON "/Sections/1" with value "{"Color":"255 160 0","Name":"foo"}": no subschema has succeeded, but one of them is required to validate
 ```

 This indicates that the second array element (starting at 0 for the first) of the `Sections` array is invalid.